St Gregory's Church, Heckingham, Norfolk

 On its hillock above the River Chet stands this charming little Norman church, with its round tower surmounted by a later octagonal top.
-The magnificent south doorway, carved fantastically with Norman motifs, must surely have been the work of the same mason as at nearby St Mary's Church, Hales - another of our churches that also has a wonderfully carved entrance.
+The magnificent south doorway, carved fantastically with Norman motifs, must surely have been the work of the same mason as at nearby St Margaret's Church, Hales - another of our churches that also has a wonderfully carved entrance.

 Parking available on lane next to church.

 There is a grassy slope up to the churchyard, and a grass path to the south door with a small step at the lintel of the porch and a step down into the church

 Due to the historic nature of the building there is no heating, running water or toilet facilities.
 The church is lit with natural lighting.

 12 miles south-east of Norwich and 1 mile east of Loddon.
 From A146 take the B1136 then follow Historic Church sign from B1136 in Hales and further signs to church

 Nearest railway station: Beccles (6.8 miles)